penumbra-zone/penumbra/docs/guide/src/pcli/balance.md

 Syncing is performed automatically, but running the `sync` subcommand will ensure that the client state is synced to a recent state, so that future invocations of `pcli` commands don't need to wait.
-Exporting `RUST_LOG=info` will print progres messages.

 If someone sent you testnet assets, you should be able to see them now by running: